Mavis-Liang/PDA_project3_transportability_simulation/README.md

----
-editor_options:
-  markdown:
-    wrap: 72
----

 # Transportability Analysis of Cardiovascular Risk Prediction Models

 This repository contains the resources and code used for conducting a transportability analysis of cardiovascular risk prediction models.
-Specifically, it examines the performance of a model developed using data from the Framingham Heart Study when applied to a different population represented in the NHANES dataset.
+Specifically, it examines the performance of a model developed using data from the Framingham Heart Study when applied to a different the population represented in the NHANES dataset.

 ## Project Overview